iyengarlekha/midterm-prep-1/README.md

 ## Call Stacks and Memory Management

 Consider the following (faulty) implementation of a merge sort function in C. The function `merge_sort` takes a pointer `a` to the first element of an array of integers and the length of the array `a` as input, and is supposed to sort the array in-place in ascending order.
-A few test runs of the compiled code produce correct results, which seems to indicate that the implementation is correct.
+A few test runs of the compiled code on a test machine produce correct results, which seems to indicate that the implementation is correct.
 However, there is a problem in the code that may cause `merge_sort` to produce unexpected results or even crash.
 What is this problem?
-Explain why some simple tests may not reveal this problem.
+Explain why some simple tests may not reveal this issue.
 Can you suggest a fix that solves it?

 Hint: you don't really need to understand merge sort to spot the problem in the code.